zot/Retro6502.jl/README.md

 ### Directives

-- `.include`: include a Julia file.
+- `.include`: include a Julia file or a jas file.
 - `.data EXPR`: convert Julia result into bytes and add to memory.
-- `.imm EXPR`: execute Julia expression on pass 1, the `align` function should only be called within `.imm`, rather than `.julia`.
+- `.julia EXPR`: execute Julia expression on pass 2.
 This is evaluated at the top-level so you can define functions here if you like.
-- `.julia EXPR`: execute Julia expression on pass 2.
+- `.imm EXPR`: execute Julia expression on pass 1, the `align` function should only be called within `.imm`, rather than `.julia`.
 This is evaluated at the top-level so you can define functions here if you like.
 - `.macro (ARGS)-> EXPR`: define an asm macro in Julia -- must return an AssemblyCode struct
 - `.value EXPR`: specify the value of a macro which gets assigned to the label on its call.
 This defaults to the first location the macro assembles.
-- `.fake ()-> EXPR`: define a fake routine that executes outside the emulator.
+- `.fake (cpu, temps)-> EXPR`: define a fake routine that executes outside the emulator -- returns temps or the result if it is a Temps.

 ### Julia functions and macros